fbpx

 An arrow going upward into the skyThe Peter Principle

 The Peter Principle is a classic business model that says that people advance to their level of incompetence.
 Put another way, they advance past their “fit.”
 The Peter Principle states that people tend to increase in promotions until they reach the place where they won’t be promoted anymore and they have reached their level of incompetence.
-And there they stay, stuck while they and everyone around them suffers: the person, the organization, and the person who promoted them.
+And there they stay, stuck while they and everyone around them suffer: the person, the organization, and the person who promoted them.

 Top performing salespeople are promoted into management, in spite of the skills of sales being vastly different from the skills of management.
 The engineer with great technical skills is promoted to project manager.
-The great manager is promoted to a top tier isolated analyst position.
+The great manager is promoted to a top-tier isolated analyst position.
 The Peter Principle can even happen to entrepreneurs.

 The Peter Principle and Entrepreneurs

 John Hamm, a longtime entrepreneur and venture capitalist, wrote an article called, “Why Entrepreneurs Don’t Scale” (Hamm 2002).
 Entrepreneurs don’t scale because of the very qualities that serve a person well in starting up a company are the very same qualities that can undermine that person once the company is up and running.
-Loyalty to comrades, expertise at executing tough tasks, and single-mindedness are all essential components for a start-up, but these assets can backfire when a company is in maintenance mode (Hamm 2002).
+Loyalty to comrades, expertise at executing tough tasks, and single-mindedness are all essential components for a start-up, but these assets can backfire [1] when a company is in maintenance mode.
 Once again, “fit” is essential and it’s easy for a company to grow past the skills of the founder.

 So, what is the solution?